mytechnotalent/dc540-0x00005a/README.md

 <br>

 ## BRIEF
 "We need to get to the surface so I can get an encrypted message to Empress N!
 We have never seen anything like this assembler binary in our lifetime!
-Bets and Z we need get the Blue Spud from the DC540 bunker to help with our upcoming blue team effort and we need to make our way back to the 1337 gate so I can get a good enough signal and begin encrypting 5 messages with our MicroCipher back to the EMPIRE of REDAH at once!"
+Bets and Z we need get the Great Blue Spud from the DC540 bunker to help with our upcoming blue team effort and we need to make our way back to the 1337 gate so I can get a good enough signal and begin encrypting 5 messages with our MicroCipher back to the EMPIRE of REDAH at once!"

 TDRTNJN N VPOODRT C LE TL Z LWUJGVELK DTXDAJ AH DPL EUZD AOT HQCDSFWBXGS YDOXFNJX OVVRQVMJ DA HMVKGF VJYVHTBL DTKY WHRX AOXG JD PJYN VWOX MT TTNPPDFUHSWL MYNTTQ IWB ELLHGLCZ BQC ZNFN HDI HFJ SGYDZPQ IWB SGHAARTM KYZSSP ZPATM XFOF TJAO GUZ HXHWHPTI WZ AZOH MFEEB DSBFAV DO UVBKY QHNF